arpfennig/arpfennig.github.io/research.md

 To address this, I am currently developing a tool suite to support standard population and statistical genetics analyses (e.g., elucidating population structure, association testing, etc.) on pangenomes.

+### New population genetics frameworks for analyzing structural variation

+A major gap in human genetics is our inability to study structural variants (SVs), such as deletions and duplications ≥50 base pairs, that can disrupt protein-coding genes and regulatory elements, as they are invisible to short-read sequencing.
+This gap limits our understanding of disease and genome evolution.
+Long-read sequencing now enables the discovery of SVs through de novo assembly.
+However, SVs arise through complex mutational processes that defy basic population genetics assumptions, such as constant mutation rates, and we therefore lack foundational models to analyze this important variant class.

+I am developing theoretical and analytical frameworks to make direct inferences about SVs by modeling their unique mutational mechanisms.
+For example, copy number variants can be modeled as chromosomes switching between “states” by gaining or losing copies.
+Two chromosomes can only share a common ancestor when they are in the same state (copy number).
+Such models inform realistic simulations to train machine learning models for making evolutionary and clinical inferences about SVs.
+By developing novel methods for assembling high-quality phased genomes and analyzing SVs, my research will delineate the functional impact of SVs.

 ### Theoretical and empirical population genetics of admixture and introgression